iccir/Timeless-Theme/README.md

 * `theme.timeless.icons.use_overlay` - If `true`, adds an additional shadow to file icons in dark mode.
 This improves contrast but may conflict with [AFileIcon](https://github.com/SublimeText/AFileIcon) icons.
 Defaults to `true`.

-* `theme.timeless.icons.install_additional` - If `true`, installs support for additional file icons.
+* `theme.timeless.icons.install_support_files` - If `true`, installs support for additional file icons.
 This may break icons in other themes.
 See [Activating additional icons](#activating-additional-icons) for more information.
 Defaults to `false`.

 * `theme.timeless.icons.install_c_letters` - If `true`, installs support files needed to use the letter icons for C files.
 See [Activating additional icons](#activating-additional-icons) for more information.
 Defaults to `false`.